ahtgz-cypher/TJCTF/voice_in_the_packet/README.md

     print(diffs[:10])

-Kết quả:
+Output:

 (120,121, xor=1)
 (12,13, xor=1)
 (182,183, xor=1)
 ...

-Điểm cực kỳ quan trọng:

-mọi khác biệt đều XOR = 1

-Nghĩa là:

-chỉ có bit thấp nhất (LSB) bị thay đổi đây là dấu hiệu rất điển hình của LSB steganography
+Extremely important point:

+Every xor each other will equals 1:

+It means:

+Only the lowest bit (LSB) is changed:
+This is a very typical sign of LSB steganography
-6. Quan sát chu kỳ packet
+6. Observe cycle of packet

-Payload RTP không random.
+Payload RTP not random.

-Nó lặp lại theo chu kỳ:
+It repeat cyclical:

-5 packet mẫu
+5 packet sample
-5 packet mẫu
+5 packet sample
-5 packet mẫu
+5 packet sample
 ...

-Nhưng các bit thấp nhất của những byte nhất định bị flip.
+But the lowest bits of certain bytes are flipped.

-=> attacker đã giấu dữ liệu bằng cách sửa LSB của audio samples.
+=> The attacker hid the data by modifying the LSB of the audio samples.

 7. Trích xuất bit ẩn

-Sau khi kiểm tra nhiều vị trí byte, nhận ra:

-chỉ cần lấy các byte chẵn:
+After check location of byte, we realize:

+We just need take even bytes:
 0,2,4,6,...
-lấy LSB của chúng
+Take LSB of our:

 Script: